why is my hair shedding?

 Treatment for telogen effluvium

-Nutrition: Protein and iron deficiency can also cause more hair to shed with and without bulb.
+Nutrition: Protein and iron deficiency can also cause more hair shedding without a white bulb.
+Other deficiencies to consider are zinc, vitamin D and B12 (especially if you are vegan or vegetarian).

-If you had mixed telogen effluvium with androgenic alopecia however, then topical minoxidil would be an appropriate treatment to consider.
-Speak to our pharmacist for a free hair loss assessment.
+If you have mixed telogen effluvium with androgenic alopecia however, then topical minoxidil may be a consideration.
+Speak to our pharmacist for a free hair loss assessment and always seek personalised medical advice from your practitioner before making long term health decisions.